mph-/zfitpy/README.md

 zfit
 ====

-Here's an example of how impedance fitting can be performed using a Python script:
+Here's an example of how model fitting can be performed using a Python script:

 ``` python
 from zfitpy import zfit